Skip to content

 GTAIV\update\2.
 HQ Vehicles\HQ Vehicles.img

-Because the folders are now numbered, "1.
+Because the folders are now numbered, 1.
 TJGMs Enhanced Infernus is now prioritized over 2.
 HQ Vehicles as it comes first alphabetically.
+So the Infernus files in TJGMs Enhanced Infernus.img will be used over the Infernus files in HQ Vehicles.img.

 Episode Specific Loading#